getbubblenow/bubble/docs/docker-launcher.md

 If you're on Windows or would like to run the Bubble docker image directly, follow the instructions below in "Manual Setup".

 ## Manual Setup
+If automatic installation has problems, or you are already comfortable working with Docker, you can use the manual Bubble Docker approach.

+All you need to do is pull and run the appropriate image from DockerHub.
+This section explains how to determine the most recent version tag, and then pull and run the docker image for that tag.

 The commands below assume:
  * you already have docker installed
  * the docker daemon is running